ritesh10176-wq/First-C-project/README.md

 # 3. Final pase Program 1 (`Final_scientific_calculater.c`)

 * The Production Build Focus: Structural optimization and defensive coding.
 * Notes: The final, assignment-ready master file.
-It integrates all validated mathematical engines with strict domain-limit gates and terminal stream cleaning (`clearBuffer()`) to prevent input-induced runtime crashes.
+It integrates all validated mathematical engines with some domain-limit gates and terminal stream cleaning (`clearBuffer()`) to prevent input-induced runtime crashes.